MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-prefill.md

 > [!IMPORTANT]
 > Make sure you enable the form prefill only for trusted and secure domains that are under your control.
 Do not enable prefill for shared domains.

-It is not required to verify the ownership of domain enabled for prefill of real-time journeys forms.
+It isn't required to verify the ownership of domain enabled for prefill of real-time journeys forms.

 ### Configure prefill in the form editor